New York Man Paul Rosenfeld Allegedly Planned To Blow Himself Up Inside National Mall On Election Day

 — stephen reid (@streid1945) October 10, 2018

 But why would someone want to commit such an act of terror?
-Rosenfield filled in officials, saying that he wanted to promote the ideology of “sortition,” meaning political officials should be randomly chosen by the public.
-However, it is questionable is the message received by the public would surround that topic rather than fear for safety.
-William Sweeney, assistant director-in-charge of the FBI field office, added that only certain outcome of the plan would have been death and injury to innocent people.
+Rosenfeld filled in officials, saying that he wanted to promote the ideology of “sortition,” meaning political officials should be randomly chosen by the public.
+However, it is questionable if the message received by the public would surround that topic rather than fear for safety.
+William Sweeney, assistant director-in-charge of the FBI field office, added that the only certain outcome of the plan would have been death and injury to innocent people.

 “Had he been successful, Rosenfeld’s alleged plot could have claimed the lives of innocent bystanders and caused untold destruction,” said William Sweeney.

-According to NBC News, Rosenfield has been charged with “unlawful manufacture of a destruction device” and “interstate transportation and receipt of an explosive.”
+According to NBC News, Rosenfeld has been charged with “unlawful manufacture of a destruction device” and “interstate transportation and receipt of an explosive.”
 Each count carries 10 years of jail time.

-Apparently, “sortition” was a practice large in Ancient Greece.
+Apparently, “sortition” was a practice in Ancient Greece.
 Laws were passed by votes of panels of citizens, who were also chosen by lot.